engapa/zookeeper-k8s-openshift/openshift/README.md

 ```
 >NOTE: minishift has configured the oc client correctly to connect to local Openshift cluster properly.

-With `oc` tools is possible get up a cluster as well, take a look at: https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md
+With `oc` command client is possible get up a cluster as well, take a look at: https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md

-Supposing we have our openshift cluster ready:
+Check that our cluster is ready:

 ```bash
 $ oc version